dgraph-io/dgraph/wiki/content/deploy/index.md

 There are a few exceptions to the general rule described above:

 1. `/login`: This endpoint logs-in an ACL user, and provides them with a JWT.
 Only IP Whitelisting and Poor-man's auth checks are performed for this.
-As one won't be able to login using ACL if we mandate Guardian only access on this.
 2. `/admin`: This endpoint provides GraphQL queries/mutations corresponding to the HTTP admin endpoints.
 All the queries/mutations on `/admin` have all the 3 auth checks, except for the following one:
    * `login (mutation)`: The same behavior as the above HTTP `login` endpoint.